System-bath models

 Where $V_{n}$ is the coupling contribution at state n.

 The Wide Band Limit (WBL) is a common approximation which considers the bath spectral density to be constant over a wide range of energies.
-This allows in the case of direct discretisation of the bath spectral density function, $J(\varepsilon)$, that the coupling associated with each state is simply related to the energy spacing between itself and its neighbouring state.
+In the WBL, discretisation of the bath spectral density function, $J(\varepsilon)$, yields couplings associated with each state that are simply related to the energy spacing between states.

-The simpliest choice for discretising the bath spectral density is to represent the bath as a set of N evenly spaced energy states according to a trapezoidal integration rule.
+The simplest choice for discretising the bath spectral density is to represent the bath as a set of M evenly spaced energy states according to a trapezoidal integration rule.

-This is implemented as TrapezoidalRule() which takes the following arguements:
+This is implemented as TrapezoidalRule() which takes the following arguments:

 using NQCModels